Kaia Kanepi: Early life and background

-2004–2007
+Professional career

+1999–2007: Turning pro, Olympics debut, Maiden WTA final

 Kanepi represented Estonia in both the women's singles and women's doubles, partnering Maret Ani, at the 2004 Summer Olympics, losing in the first round of both events.

 At the end of 2006, she reached her first WTA Tour final during the Gaz de France Stars tournament in Hasselt, Belgium.
 She came through three qualification rounds and beat Anne Kremer, Nathalie Dechy, Eleni Daniilidou, Francesca Schiavone, and Michaëlla Krajicek to eventually play the final against Kim Clijsters, to whom she lost in three sets.

 At the 2007 Australian Open, Kanepi struggled, but defeated 28th-seeded Flavia Pennetta before losing to Alicia Molik in the second round.
-At Indian Wells, she defeated wildcard Kristina Brandi in the first round, but lost in the second round to 14th seed and eventual champion, Daniela Hantuchová.
-At the Sony Ericsson Open in Key Biscayne, Florida, she stunned Patty Schnyder in the second round, before losing to qualifier Vera Dushevina in the next round.
+In Indian Wells, she defeated wildcard Kristina Brandi in the first round, but lost in the second round to 14th seed and eventual champion, Daniela Hantuchová.
+At the 2007 Sony Ericsson Open in Key Biscayne, Florida, she stunned Patty Schnyder in the second round, before losing to qualifier Vera Dushevina in the next round.

-In late July, Kanepi reached the semifinals of the Bad Gastein tournament in Austria, where she fell to Francesca Schiavone.
+In late July 2007, Kanepi reached the semifinals of the Gastein Ladies tournament in Austria, where she fell to Francesca Schiavone.
 This was her third career semifinal and first of the year.
 Afterwards, she made her top-40 debut at world No. 40.

 2008: French Open quarterfinal

 After losing in the first round of Australian Open, Kanepi performed better in the next Grand Slam.
 At the French Open, Kanepi defeated sixth seed Anna Chakvetadze in the second round.
 She then defeated 29th-seeded Anabel Medina Garrigues for a place in the fourth round.
 Outplaying unseeded Petra Kvitová she reached the quarterfinals, where she was defeated by fourth seed Svetlana Kuznetsova in straight sets.
-Nonetheless, Kanepi made history by becoming the first Estonian female tennis player to reach a Grand Slam quarterfinal.
+Nonetheless, Kanepi made history by becoming the first Estonian female tennis player to reach a major quarterfinal.

 Kanepi was granted direct entry at Wimbledon, where she lost in the first round to sixth seed Serena Williams.

 At the 2008 Summer Olympics, Kanepi reached the third round, defeating Flavia Pennetta and Virginie Razzano, before losing to Li Na.

 At the US Open, she defeated Monica Niculescu in the first round, but lost to Amélie Mauresmo in the second round.

 In September, Kanepi reached the quarterfinals as a qualifier of the Tier I Pan Pacific Open in Tokyo, where she defeated Vera Dushevina, world No. 13, Chakvetadze, and Virginie Razzano, before losing to world No. 5, Dinara Safina.
 She then reached the semifinals of the Korea Open in Seoul where she was beaten by the eventual champion and first seed, Maria Kirilenko.

 She then made only her second final at the WTA level at the Tier III Japan Open in Tokyo.
 She defeated Lucie Šafářová, Yanina Wickmayer, Anastasia Pavlyuchenkova, and eighth seed Aleksandra Wozniak, before losing in the final to Danish then world No. 16 and top seed, Caroline Wozniacki, in three sets.

 She was named the 2008 Best Female Athlete of Estonia by the Association of Estonian Sports Journalists.